(Content edited January 2020)

 If you are making boules/cobs gently invert them from the baskets onto a baking sheet with baking parchment on it.
 Or put into a pre-heated Dutch Oven, there’s a new note about this further down the page.

 Take a VERY sharp knife or razor blade and score/slash the tops of the bread.
-This is quite important.
+This is quite important as it helps the loaf rise more in the oven and form a good crust.

 Put bread in oven.
 After 20 minutes you can optionally drop the temperature to 400C.
 The bread will rise more in the first stages of cooking – again, wheat flour will rise a lot, other flours not so much.